kbdick/mental_rotation/README.md

 This application is a webapp created in Angular with Bootstrap as a frontend style template.
 Before building the applicatino, we need to set up our development environment.

 1. Cloud9/AWS has a good integrated development environment.
+Here's a tutorial: You can use AWS Cloud9 by following this tutorial for setting up Angular in Cloud9, or follow below: https://medium.com/@Idan_Co/how-to-build-a-development-environment-for-angular-with-aws-cloud9-483a13270586.
 We'll add serve and build commands with that in mind, but your local environment may have different requirements.
 2. You'll need to install Nodejs as a server at https://nodejs.org/en/download/, or update it with the node version manager by typing *nvm install stable*.
 Use this version as your default for new terminals with *nvm alias default 11.2.0* with the version number you're using.
 3. Now install the Angular CLI with the node package manager by typing *npm install -g @angular/cli*